FernandoDoreto/my-first-repo/README.md

   * xxxx

 ### LO36 - 36.2
-* Regression1
+* Reg1_BR1
   * We will create an App to inform....
   * The success metrics are:...
 The ML model is considered a failure if ...
   * The output is defined as ....
   * The training data to fit the model come from....
   * Heuristics: If we didnt use ML ...

-*  Classification1
+*  Clf1_BR2
    * We will create an App to inform....
    * The success metrics are:...
 The ML model is considered a failure if ...
    * The output is defined as ....
    * The training data to fit the model come from....
    * Heuristics: If we didnt use ML ...

+## LO36 - 36.3
+* how to transform Data App to ML API

+## LO37 - 37.1
+* Data documentation
+  * xxxx
+  * xxxxx
+  * xxxxx
+  * xxxxx